DevUps-Community/workout_logger/README.md

    - Create endpoints to add, update, delete, and fetch workout logs.
 4. **Frontend:**
    - Build React components for registration, login, workout logging, and progress visualisation.
-   - Use a graphing library to visualize progress.
+   - Use a graphing library to visualise progress.